rust-lang/rust/book/src/configuration.md

 msrv = "1.30.0"
 ```

-The MSRV can also be specified as an inner attribute, like below.
+The MSRV can also be specified as an attribute, like below.

 ```rust
 #![feature(custom_inner_attributes)]